notadeejay/rbc-training/data/Week 2 Day 1/02__CSS Basics__Reading.md

 ---
 uuid: 8a4f881e-c4cf-4c1c-83a8-2f764aecf73b
 ---
 As we style our page today, keep in mind that next class we are going to focus on the layout.
 Today, we're going to alter the fonts and colors to get them as close to our mockup as we can.

+Everytime we write CSS, we follow a similar pattern, we declare which elements we would like to style, and what we would like to change about them.

 Anatomy of a CSS block: